 3. Skipping Breakfast

 Researchers at the Mayo Clinic have found that regularly skipping breakfast not only puts you at higher risk for gaining weight, but for putting on dangerous belly fat.4 In fact, they found that people who ate breakfast only one to four times per week gained an average 5 pounds over the course of a year and those who skipped breakfast altogether averaged an 8-pound gain.
+So if you're wondering, "Why am I gaining weight on a diet?" you might want to take a look at your breakfast habits.

 - Get in the habit of eating breakfast every day, even if that means bringing it with you to the office.
 Stash oatmeal or nuts (pre-portioned in small quantities) at your desk for easy options if you forget.